gayeongpark/gayeongpark.github.io/_posts/2024-09-30-NETWORK-SEGMENTATION.md

   - Secured Zones : Isolated environments for sensitive data, accessible only by authorized users.

-- Data Plane: Execution of the policies and procedures
+- Data Plan: Execution of the policies and procedures

-### four basic steps to verify and validate
+### Four basic steps to verify and validate

 1. Subject System : The user, device, or application requesting access.